Equilibrium states for partially hyperbolic maps with one-dimensional center: Preliminary concepts

-We now review a few facts on measures of maximal entropy.
+We now review a few facts on entropy and equilibrium states.
 We start this section with an alternative definition of metric entropy.
 Let $f:X\to X$ be a continuous map and $\mu$ an ergodic $f$-invariant probability measure.
 We define the $d_{n}$ metric over $X$ as

 For $\delta\in (0,1)$, $n\in \mathbb{N}$ and $\epsilon>0$, a finite set $E\subset X$ is called $(n,\epsilon,\delta)$-\textit{spanning} if the union of the $\epsilon$-balls $B^{n}_{\epsilon}(x)=\{y\in X: d_{n}(x,y)<\epsilon\}$, centered at points $x\in E$, has $\mu$-measure greater than $1-\delta$.
 The \textit{metric entropy} is defined by